cloudsmith-io/cloudsmith-maven-wagon/README.md

 ```

 ### Example Project

-We have a fully-worked [example project for Sbt](https://github.com/cloudsmith-io/cloudsmith-examples/tree/master/projects/sbt/src) that you can use as a reference.
+We have a fully-worked [example project for SBT](https://github.com/cloudsmith-io/cloudsmith-examples/tree/master/projects/sbt/src) that you can use as a reference.

 The output of this is uploaded to the publicly available [Cloudsmith examples repository](https://cloudsmith.io/package/ns/cloudsmith/repos/examples/packages/) as part of our testing processes.

+## Leiningen

+Details coming soon.

 ## Kotlin/Kobalt